mialkin/docs/csharp/concurrency/asynchronous/execution context.md

 In Task.ContinueWith: 42
 ```

 But not all methods in the BCL will automatically capture and restore the execution context.
 Two exceptions are `TaskAwaiter<T>.UnsafeOnComplete` and `AsyncMethodBuilder<T>.AwaitUnsafeOnComplete`.
 It looks weird that the language authors decided to add "unsafe" methods to flow the execution context manually using `AsyncMethodBuilder<T>` and `MoveNextRunner` instead of relying on a built-in facilities like `AwaitTaskContinuation`.
-I suspect there were some performance reasons or anther restrictions on the existing implementation.
+I suspect there were some performance reasons or another restrictions on the existing implementation.

 Here is an example that demonstrates the difference: